airswap/token-faucet/README.md

 This repository contains a ERC20TokenFaucet which allows anyone to use this to distribute ERC20 tokens for testing.
 The distributor of the tokens is hardcoded.

-The current deployed contracts is for AST Faucets which allows users to receive up to 5000 AST per address.
+The current deployed contracts are AST Faucets which allows users to receive up to 5000 AST per address.
 The url is https://ast-faucet-ui.development.airswap.io/.

 ### Rinkeby: